Mr-Vans/Art-Of-War-Autoclicker/README.md

 This is a click bot for Art of War: Legions to pass faster the boring levels.<br />
 It's an early version and can stop working.<br />
-I dont take any responsibility for banned or broken accounts or other problems.
+I dont take any responsibility for banned / broken accounts or other problems.

 ## ATTENTION: Your account can get banned, when you use an autoclicker